Viva Kerala FC: Stadiums

-Ever since their creation Chirag United Kerala have played in multiple stadiums.
-For their first three I-League seasons Chirag used the Municipal Corporation Stadium which holds a capacity of 80,000 in Kozhikode, and Jawahar Municipal Stadium which holds a capacity of 30,000 in Kannur.
+Ever since their creation Viva Kerala have used multiple stadiums in Kerala.
+For their first three I-League seasons they used the Municipal Corporation Stadium which holds a capacity of 80,000 in Kozhikode, and Jawahar Municipal Stadium which holds a capacity of 30,000 in Kannur.

 They then after getting bought by Chirag Computers decided to move to the Jawarharlal Nehru International Stadium in Kochi which boasts a capacity of 70,000 and has working floodlights.
 They played all their home games of 2011–12 I-League at the Jawarharlal Nehru International Stadium.

 Rivalries

-Chiang United Kerala shared rivalries with other Kerala-based clubs including Kerala Police FC, SBI Kerala, FC Kochin, Travancore Titanium XI and Quartz Calicut, whom they faced in both the domestic and regional leagues.
+Viva Kerala shared rivalries with other Kerala-based clubs including Kerala Police FC, SBI Kerala, FC Kochin, Travancore Titanium XI and Quartz Calicut, whom they faced in both the domestic and regional leagues.

 Ownership

 The club was established in 2004 by a group of businessmen with an objective to represent Kerala in higher circles of domestic football in India.
 Interestingly, the name of the club was arrived upon through a public contest organised by the promoters of the club.

-The club was ran by Musli Power X-tra Kunnath Pharmaceuticals.
-In July 2011, Chirag Computers came in and brought full stake in the club, changing the name to Chirag United Club Kerala.
+The club was run by Musli Power X-tra Kunnath Pharmaceuticals.
+In July 2011, Chirag Computers came in and brought full stake in the club, changing the name to "Chirag United Club Kerala".